Kyrian Covenant for Discipline Priests

 These trees progressively unlock based on completion steps (such as finishing the campaign) and your Renown level with the Kyrian Covenant.

 We've summarized the optimal traits for each soulbind below.
 Potency conduits have variety in the situations that are used, refer to the conduit page for various builds for various situations.

 Pelagos grants you two important traits:

-- Combat Meditation provides additional Mastery after activating Boon of the Ascended.
-Simple, easy to use and a good stat increase.
+- Combat Meditation provides additional Mastery after Ascended Eruption is cast from your Boon of the Ascended.
+Grab the orbs after the detonation and you're set.

 - With Let Go of the Past, you'll get a steady buff to magic damage reduction as long as you can maintain the buff, casting different abilities.

 This tree unlocks rapidly and allows flexibility between Endurance and Finesse conduits.

 An example tree to follow on this soulbind is as follows:Calculator

 For Priests, this is a strong soulbind that you can get very early on and dodge the hyper-niche finesse conduits as well.